KelvinAkpobome/KelvinAkpobome/README.md

 ### Hi there 👋, I'm Kelvin

-I am a back end Web Developer, a kubernetes administrator and a Devops engineer
+I am a back end Web Developer and Devops engineer

 You can reach me on
 [Twitter: @KelvinAkpobome](https://www.twitter.com/KelvinAkpobome) |